 Indeed, on my first birthday, The Beatles began their programme of sexualising an entire generation with the release of Please Please Me – their debut LP – on the same day (my birthday, that is) that, in the House of Commons Profumo was denying having sex with Christine Keeler – a matter that resulted in an unprecedented frenzy of public interest in the salacious details that would out over the coming months.
 Philip Larkin may have claimed that; “Sexual intercourse began, In nineteen sixty-three, (which was rather late for me), Between the end of the “Chatterley” ban, And the Beatles’ first LP,” but for myself, sexual intercourse came much later.
 First came the growing awareness that history was happening with specific reference to me, largely thanks to the fateful ‘coincidence’ of my birth date and the events that seemed regularly to occur on it.
 Birthdays are always important when you are a kid, but for me they were major historical and cultural events too, or so it seemed – and sometimes it still does.

 Understandably, perhaps, it is therefore with great interest that I have come to learn that the artist Fionn Wilson, whose work we recently featured in the form of a reproduction of one of her self-portraits in the pages of Art North magazine (issue 2), is also the same Fionn Wilson who has recently organised a group exhibition of work relating to Christine Keeler titled Dear Christine: at the time of writing the exhibition is still on show at Vane in Newcastle Upon Tyne, after which it will travel to Wales and then London.
-That it isn’t coming to Scotland perhaps indicates that Wilson may have missed a trick in some small regard, because Scotland has always had some relevant connection with The Profumo Affair, too.
-Fionn tells me that she did approach Sottish venues but that invitations to take the show have not yet been forthcoming – perhaps the exhibitions organiser of a Scottish venue should think about that.
+That it isn’t coming to Scotland perhaps might be taken as an indication that Wilson has missed a trick in some small regard, because Scotland has always had some relevant connection with The Profumo Affair, too.
+Wilson tells me, however, that she did approach Scottish venues but that invitations to take the show have not yet been forthcoming – perhaps the exhibitions organiser of a Scottish venue should think about that.

 That’s not to say that the mainstream Scottish Press had not been actively following the story up to that point, for it had, but with Macmillan refusing to cut short his holiday at first, the Highland landscape that drew him here garnered significant interest also, and Christine Keeler’s image became oddly, inextricably, attached to stories of Macmillan’s ‘presence in the glen’, which made for an incongruous juxtaposition for some several days.
 Ironically, Macmillan was staying near what is reputed to be the original site of the Chapel of St Mungo (Gaelic Mo Choe), Patron Saint of both Infidelity and Bullies (and no, I am not making this up)!
 It was on 6 June 1963 that the Aberdeen Press & Journal reported on Profumo being unable to meet with Macmillan in person to disclose the truth of his involvement with Christine Keeler and some four days later, on 10 June, that London’s Daily Mirror finally reported that Macmillan was on that day’s 9.30 train south with the biggest political crisis ahead of him since he had become Prime Minister.
 The arrogance of the Etonian elite, even then, was in full evidence, even at the height of the cold war.